-During Mental Health Awareness Week Mel told us about how despite their separate mental and physical health conditions, she and her husband Lee have been each other’s unpaid carers for over 20 years.
+During Carers Week 2022, Mel told us about how she and her husband Lee have been each other’s unpaid carers for over 20 years.

 “At that time, I also saw a consultant who referred me to the Richmond Fellowship, they are a mental health organisation who come in and help, so we started to do small jobs around the house, went out for a walk a few times, then out for coffee.

 “We got on really well, and she told me about a Project called Human Henge.
 It was a pilot study, with The Restoration Trust, English Heritage, Bournemouth University, Richmond Fellowship, the local Health Authority.
 It was formed for people with mental health difficulties and was launched to see how a historical project could be of benefit.

 “This amazing project changed my life.
 I went to several conferences about it, and I was even helped to promote it on TV.
 Since then, I have met others in the group based round the country, who were about to start on projects at Burgh Castle which lasted two years.